pivotal-cf/pivotal-ui/docs/components/Pagination.md

 The Pagination component provides a styled list of links used to navigate through a paginated list.
 By default, the component includes a 'previous page' button, a 'next page' button, and one link.

+The pagination component will display a maximum of five pages.
+When more than five are provided, the component will shrink with ellipses to show the first, last, active, and pages adjacent to the active page.

 ## Do's and Don'ts
 Do's         | Don'ts
 -------------|----------